on-device-ml/llamaratti/README.md

 ## Wrapper

   - A very simple Objective-C wrapper for Llama.cpp that provides for basic LLM use
+  - Grab these files (LCppWrapper.m/h) if you don't care about anything else
   - Refer to the Test App that shows you how to use the wrapper

 ## Performance

   - This was developed on a MacBook M4 Pro Max & tested on an entry-level MacBook M1
-  - I have observed reasonable results thanks to the efficiency of Llama.cpp & the optimized models available from the ML Community
+  - Observed reasonable results thanks to the efficiency of Llama.cpp & the optimized models available from the ML Community
-  - In these observations, loading & initialization of the models is slower on the older M-series, such as M1
+  - Loading & initialization of the models is notably slower on the older M-series, such as M1.
+Inference seems ok.

 ## Notes

   1) The GPU button launches the Activity Monitor, then displays the GPU graph
-  2) If you get a message when you click this button, its because keystrokes automation is needed to display the GPU graph
+  2) If you get a message when you click this button, its because keystroke automation is needed to display the GPU graph
-  3) After launching Activity Monitor, you can just select CMD-4 to display the graph
+  3) Alternately, after launching Activity Monitor, you can just select CMD-4 to display the graph